docomoinnovations/cloud_orchestrator/README.md

 composer create-project docomoinnovations/cloud_orchestrator cloud_orchestrator
 ```

-To try out 8.x-2.0 use the following command.
+To use 4.x use the following command.

 ```
-composer create-project docomoinnovations/cloud_orchestrator:8.2.0 cloud_orchestrator
+composer create-project docomoinnovations/cloud_orchestrator:4.x-dev cloud_orchestrator
 ```

 After the composer project is created, point your web server to `cloud_orchestrator/docroot`.
 Then